google/WebFundamentals/src/content/en/updates/posts/2016/07/capture-stream.markdown

 * [Stream from a video element to a peer connection](https://webrtc.github.io/samples/src/content/capture/video-pc/)

 ## Support
-* Canvas `captureStream()`: Firefox 43 or above; Chrome 50 and above with Experimental Web Platform features enabled from chrome://flags, or Chrome 52 and above by default.
+* Canvas `captureStream()`: Firefox 43 or above; Chrome 50 and above with  chrome://flags/#enable-experimental-web-platform-features enabled, or Chrome 52 and above by default.
-* Video and audio `captureStream()`: recent versions of Firefox; Chrome 52 and above with Experimental Web Platform features enabled from chrome://flags, or Chrome 53 and above by default.
+* Video and audio `captureStream()`: recent versions of Firefox; Chrome 52 and above with  chrome://flags/#enable-experimental-web-platform-features enabled, or Chrome 53 and above by default.

 ## Find out more
 * [Firefox implementation bug](https://bugzilla.mozilla.org/show_bug.cgi?id=664918)